 For the purpose of this study, commercial signs of 100 businesses have been randomly collected from different streets in Erbil.
 The type of business in the sample area include car rental, stores of carpet, real estate offices, shops for clothes and paints, companies, restaurants, clinics, and cafes.
-The signs are initially divided into four broad groups: signs that have Arabic language only, signs that have Kurdish language only, signs that have English and Kurdish languages.
+The signs are initially divided into four broad groups: signs that have Arabic language only, signs that have Kurdish language only, signs that have English and Arabic languages, and signs that have English and Kurdish languages.